qrslrhko/HTTP-error-404-tensorflow/index.md

 For example, if I type 'python' inide the directory of desktop and there is a folder named as "tensorflow", it could cause this error:

 ```
+>>> hello = tf.constant('Hello, TensorFlow!')
+Traceback (most recent call last):
+  File "<stdin>", line 1, in <module>
+AttributeError: module 'tensorflow' has no attribute 'constant'
 ```
+change your auccrnet directory to another directory.
+For example, use 'cd ..' command line goes to upper level directory.